apache/fury-site/docs/guide/java/android-support.md

 ```

 The same exact-rule approach supports every `JsonCodec` member; it is not limited to complete-value
-codecs. `JsonType` only automates rule generation on Android and is not required for codec
+codecs. `JsonType` is not required for codec selection on an ordinary class.
-selection.

 For `@JsonType` models, the generated R8 rules also retain `JsonValue` fields and effective methods,
 fixed `JsonRawValue` and `JsonBase64` fields and getters, their runtime annotations, and the Base64